kathleenwong1029/StPatrick/README.md

 Kathleen Wong, Susan Lin, Puneet Johal

 ## Hypothesis ##
-As the size of the array, n, increases, the runtime will also increase at a **linear rate**.
+The best case and average case for QuickSort is when the midpoint of the array is used as the pivot point, which will run in O(nlogn).
+The worst case for QuickSort is when the either end of the array is used as the pivot point, resulting in O(n^2).

 ## Background ##
 QuickSort.java should have a runtime of **O(n)**.